blue-star0/PocketSafar/CONTRIBUTION.md

 # Contributing to PocketSafar

 Thank you for your interest in contributing to PocketSafar!
-This document provides guidelines and information for contributors.
+This document provides comprehensive guidelines for contributing to both our backend (FastAPI, ML, data processing) and frontend (React, UI/UX) systems.

 ## 🌟 How to Contribute